9.2 Administration and governance

 General distribution of responsibilities

 The federal government – represented by the federal ministries and the federal commissioners – encourages young people to get involved in world affairs in a number of ways.
 The way that responsibility is divided under Germany's federal structure means that the federal states or, more specifically, the relevant state ministries, senate departments or state chancelleries, have the main responsibility for implementing projects and initiatives.
-See also Main actors.

 The federal states help with the ongoing development of international youth policy and youth work via the Conference of Youth and Family Ministers (Jugend- und Familienministerkonferenz, JFMK).
 JFMK is the expert committee of federal state ministers and senators responsible for child, youth and family policy.
 It discusses and decides on key matters of child, youth and family policy.
 BMFSFJ, the German Parliamentary Committee on Family Affairs, Senior Citizens, Women and Youth (Available in German) and the Association of German Cities (Deutsche Städtetag) are guests of JFMK.
 JFMK resolutions are prepared by the Working group of the highest state youth and family authorities (Arbeitsgemeinschaft der Obersten Landesjugend- und Familienbehörden, AGJF).

 Education, parenting, research and cultural matters are discussed at the Standing Conference of the Ministers of Education and Cultural Affairs (Kultusministerkonferenz).
-The aim is to reach a consensus on matters of nationally relevant culture policy and to share concerns.

 The Joint Rules of Procedure of the Federal Ministries (Gemeinsame Geschäftsordnung der Bundesministerien, GGO) says that the federal ministries must cooperate on matters affecting several of them.
 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ) is responsible for international youth policy cooperation.